Grenguar/thesmartmagpie-chatbot-api/README.md

+### Chatbot api
-###Chatbot api using serverless functions for bots powered RecastAI
+It is using serverless functions for bots powered RecastAI